 Figure 2.
-Redesigned trend chart and donut chart (replacing the previous pie chart)
+Trend and donut chart

-The new donut chart is functionally similar to the previously used pie chart, but improves data perception by de-emphasizing the use of areas.
+The new donut chart shown in Figure 2 is functionally similar to the previously used pie chart, but improves data perception by de-emphasizing the use of areas.
 While the areas of the pie chart slices can be deceiving (their size grows exponential rather than a linear manner), the donut chart provides a more realistic display of attribute values.
 Users focus on reading arc lengths rather than comparing slice areas.
 An additional advantage is the use of the empty center to display additional information, for example the name of the shown variable or a chart legend.